avo-hq/docs.avohq.io/docs/3.0/resources.md

 ## Extending `Avo::BaseResource`

-We have restructured the `Avo::BaseResource` to enhance user customization capabilities.
+<VersionReq version="3.10.7" /> we have restructured the `Avo::BaseResource` to enhance user customization capabilities.
 The existing functionality has been moved to a new base class `Avo::Resources::Base`, and `Avo::BaseResource` is now left empty for user overrides.
 This allows users to easily add custom methods that all of their resources will inherit, without having to modify the internal base class.

 ### How to Customize `Avo::BaseResource`